-- Reviewing expenditures for indications of unusual activities, excessive Board of Commissioners compensation, conflicts of interest, or procurement requirements. - Evaluating the District's financial information for indications of financial difficulties.
+- Reviewing expenditures for indications of unusual activities, excessive Board of Appointed Representatives compensation, conflicts of interest, or procurement requirements.
+Based on that review, we compared selected expenditures with supporting invoices and voucher approvals to verify their validity and completeness. - Evaluating the District's financial information for indications of financial difficulties.